koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 # II: Values steer optimization; they are not optimized against

 Given someone’s values, you might wonder if you can “maximize” those values.
-On my ontology—where _values_ are _decision-influences_, a sort of _contextual wanting_—“literal value maximization” is a type error.[^4] In particular, given e.g. someone who values candy, there very probably isn't a part of that person's cognition which can be argmax’ed to find a plan where the person has lots of candy.
+On my ontology—where _values_ are _decision-influences_, a sort of _contextual wanting_—“literal value maximization” is a type error.[^4] In particular, given e.g. someone who values candy, there probably isn't a part of that person's cognition which can be argmax’ed to find a plan where the person has lots of candy.

 So if I have a candy-shard, if I value candy, if _I am influenced to decide to pursue candy in certain situations_, then _what does it mean to maximize my candy value_?
 My value is a subcircuit of my policy.
 It doesn’t necessarily even have an ordering over its outputs, let alone a numerical rating which can be maximized.
 “Maximize my candy-value” is, in a literal sense, a type error.
 What quantity is there to maximize?